 • Hi there!

-My name is [Your Name].
-I am putting in an application for the job of General Manager at [Company Name].
+My name is Your Name.
+I am putting in an application for the job of General Manager at Johnson-Mohr.
 No doubt that my familiarity with the hospitality industry, gained over 8 years, makes me an ideal candidate for this position.
 Other reasons why you should hire me include my great organizational skills and interpersonal capacities.
 Plus, I always strive to cultivate an atmosphere of collaboration and success.
 Let me know if you want more info or want to set up a meeting!

 Explanation